dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The original Anglo-Saxon monastery was founded by the then King of Magonsaete (king Merewalh), his daughter quickly became its abbess (she was later canonised).

 After Milburga's death circa 727 little is known of the monastery until the Norman conquest.
-Wenlock was re-founded by the Normans as a priory of Cluniac monks in the late 11th Century by Roger de Montgomery.
-In 1101 it is reputed that Milburga's relics were discovered, attracting pilgrims and prosperity to the the priory allowing the impressive medieval priory to be built (which reflects the Cluniac love of elaborate decoration).
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/history/2009-08-15 12-53-13_00007766_DxO_bw.jpg)

 <!--Type: Quote-->